Jbirch-Git/Jbirch-Homelab/Enterprise Network Designs/DC-DR OSPF Design/DC-DR-Underlay-OSPF.md

 Let's now dive into the OSPF configuration.
 We have two main connections the direct from DC/DR which would be represented by an EPL or L2 line between datacenters as well as the switched connection which could represent a branch MPLS connection.
 This could be done similarily with IPSEC but in those configurations its normally best to work with IBGP.

-Due to the complexity let's outline the objectives we want to acheive for the various traffic flows.
+Due to the complexity let's outline the objectives we want to achieve for the various traffic flows.

 -We want DC to advertise a default route to the branch router and DR should also advertise a default route but at a higher cost.
 -Branch to our EBGP routes we want to flow to DC and out.
 If there is a failure we want it to flow to DR then through the underlay to DC unless EBGP is broken at the DC site to avoid asymetric routing.